vbsteven/gtk-kotlin-native/README.md

 The main goal is to provide enough glue for application developers familiar with Kotlin to get started writing GTK applications without having to dig into the details of the C API.

-While this projects aims to wrap/abstract the existing C API into an idiomatic(-ish) Kotlin API, it does not hide the underlying C API from developers.
+While this project aims to wrap/abstract the existing C API into an idiomatic(-ish) Kotlin API, it does not hide the underlying C API from developers.
 When a Kotlin version of a type, method or function is not available, the original C version can still be used.

 ## Motivation